-A clock hour is a class period of 50 to 60 minutes of instruction.
+A clock hour is 50 minutes of instruction in a 60-minute period.
 Clock hours are converted into credit units to allow for comparison with other postsecondary schools.
 Students earn one quarter credit unit for each 10 clock hours of lecture, 20 hours of laboratory or 30 hours of externship.